sousouhou/readConfig/readme.txt

 # License
-This software is released under BSD License.
+This software is released under MIT License.
 See LICENSE for full informations.